Retirement

 770-512-3570 (to reach a customer service representative, select ‘0’)

 457 Mississippi Deferred Compensation Plan and Trust (MDC) – The University offers faculty and staff an opportunity to invest in this voluntary pre-tax retirement plan administered by the Public Employees’ Retirement System of Mississippi.
 Investments are from employee contributions only.
 Annual contribution limits are defined by IRS code.
-To learn more about plan features (eligibility, contribution limits, investments options), establish a new account, or log into an existing account, visit the Deferred Comp website.
+The contribution limits for calendar year 2024 are:

 Investment Advisor Representative: